MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/download-documents-from-review-set.md

 - MET150
 ms.assetid:

-description: Learn how to select and export or download content from a review set for presentations or external reviews. ms.custom: seo-marvel-mar2020
+description: Learn how to select and download content from a review set for presentations or external reviews. ms.custom: seo-marvel-mar2020
 ---